 The Bank notifies the Client that in the case of electronic communication (primarily through mobile phones, e-mail and the Internet) there can be a loss, destruction, incomplete or delayed delivery, or the unauthorised access, use or abuse of the transmitted data.
 The Bank and the Client are obliged to proceed in such a manner as to limit this risk during mutual communications.
 The Bank notifies the Client that the terns specified in these Terms and Conditions are valid under the assumption that the processing of the Order is not prevented by technical problems of the system through which the Order is executed.

 The Client can cancel or change the Order communicated to the Bank under the condition that the conditions of the relevant trading venue, Supplier or other relevant entity permit its cancellation or change.
-The Bank allows the Client to change or cancel the Order, if it is technically possible and if the Bank has not taken irrevocable steps to execute the Order.
+The Bank allows the Client to change or cancel the Order, if it is possible for operative, technical or staff-related reasons and if the Bank has not taken irrevocable steps to execute the Order.

 The Bank only performs such Orders for which a successful Order Validation has been performed, with the exception specified under letter c) of this paragraph.